-I only installed an internet connection in my house about two and a half years ago.
-Yes, in May 2014.
+I only installed an internet connection in my house about four and a half years ago.
+Yes, in May 2016.
 And 8 months after that, I left my house to go on a trip, while starting a business online.
 I went from internet-free to internet junky very fast and then I skipped to a more stable and healthy relationship with the cloud.

-Before having internet at home, I’d use it on cyber cafes or at friend´s houses.
+Before having internet at home, I’d use it on cyber cafes or at friend’s houses.
 I´d go to a cyber cafe and spend from 30 minutes to two hours connected and then skip a day or two or more.
+I even completed my secondary education with Best GED Classes without having internet at home (but the library had…)!

 Most of my online hours were when my daughter was at her kindergarten or at a friend’s house, but she had to put up with many occasions in which I was glued to the monitor, unable to do much else, getting impatient because she couldn´t understand my need to be at the computer (a 3-year old…).